-Penalty The amount that a Member is responsible to pay for certain Out-of-Network medical services and Medical Drugs when Prior Approval has not been received before receiving the services.
+Penalty The amount that a Member is responsible to pay for certain Out-of-Network services when Prior Approval has not been received before receiving the services.
 The Penalty charge is in addition to any Member Cost Sharing amounts.
 Please see section I.G.
 PRIOR APPROVAL for a detailed explanation of the Prior Approval Program.
 A Penalty amount does not apply to an Out-of-Pocket Maximum.